André Alexis

 André Alexis is a Canadian writer who was born in Port of Spain, Trinidad and Tobago, grew up in Ottawa, and now lives in Toronto, Ontario.
-He has received numerous awards including the Windham-Campbell Literature Prize, the Giller Prize, the Rogers Writers' Trust Fiction Prize, and the Trillium Award.
+He has received numerous awards including the Windham-Campbell Literature Prize, the Giller Prize, the Rogers Writers' Trust Fiction Prize, the Trillium Award, and a fellowship in 2026 from the Guggenheim Foundation.

 Alexis is best known for his Quincunx Cycle, a series of five novels set in and around Southern Ontario.
 His second book in that cycle, Fifteen Dogs, won the 2015 Giller Prize and brought both Alexis and his work to greater prominence.
-He has been compared to contemporary American novelist Percival Everett, with one scholar describing Alexis provisionally as "the Canadian Percival Everett."
+He has been compared to contemporary American novelist Percival Everett, with one scholar describing Alexis provisionally as "the Canadian Percival Everett".

 Career

 Alexis began his artistic career in the theatre, and has held the position of playwright-in-residence at the Canadian Stage Company.
 His short play Lambton, Kent, and Other Vistas, first produced and performed in 1995, was published as Lambton, Kent in 1999.

-His short story collection Despair and Other Stories of Ottawa (1994), was short-listed for the Commonwealth Prize (Canada and Caribbean region).
+His short story collection Despair and Other Stories of Ottawa (1994) was short-listed for the Commonwealth Prize (Canada and Caribbean region).

-Alexis' debut novel, Childhood was published in 1998.
-It won the Books in Canada First Novel Award, and was a co-winner of the Trillium Award, which Alexis shared that year with Alice Munro.
+Alexis's debut novel, Childhood, was published in 1998.
+It won him the Books in Canada First Novel Award, and was a co-winner of the Trillium Award, which he shared that year with Alice Munro.
 The book was also shortlisted for the 1998 Giller Prize.

 In 2005, Alexis published Ingrid and the Wolf, his first work of juvenile fiction.
 The book was nominated for the Governor General's Award for English-language Children's Literature in the 2006 Governor General's Awards.

 His novel Asylum was published in 2008, and is set in Ottawa during the government of Brian Mulroney.